How to Start an Amazon Business | How to Launch a Product on Amazon

 Step 4 is going to talk about the best ways to optimise your product listing.
 If you have any experience in the SEO industry, this is essentially the same as keyword research and on-page optimisation for a website.
 The only difference is keyword research does not play as big a role.
 This is due to most of the time specific keywords will rank if they generate enough sales in the specific sub-category of Amazon.
 There is also less emphasis on any over-optimisation too.

-It’s worth noting before we continue that you can order product rankings directly from us, leading to quicker and bigger results than you would get with any other digital marketing agency, allowing you to spend time researching and launching new products while your ranks and sales continue to increase.
+It’s worth noting before we continue that we can manage this for you, leading to quicker and bigger results than you would get with any other digital marketing agency, allowing you to spend time researching and launching new products while your ranks and sales continue to increase.
+If this sounds interesting, request a proposal now.

 We like to start Amazon keyword research the same way we start any keyword research campaign.
 That is to think of all of the phrases and target keywords related to a specific product.
 Usually, if you have a think for 10-15 minutes, you can pick up all the major ones.
 For instance, continuing with our lighting example, this would be how I start: outdoor lighting, outdoor lights, garden lighting, garden lights, garden lamp and so on.
 Once you get to a point where you cannot think of any more, then it is time to move onto keyword research step 2.